dhis2/developer-portal/blog/2026-06-01-emr-dhis2-integration-survey/index.md

 More specifically, we wanted to understand which EMRs are being used together with DHIS2 and what technologies are being used to connect them.
 We were also interested in how mature FHIR adoption is across the ecosystem, both for current integrations and for those being planned.

 A quick note on terminology: when we say "EMR" in the report, we mean EMRs specifically, but also any other digital health registry that collects longitudinal patient data.
+For example DHIS2 Tracker programs.

 ## How we ran the surveys